vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 ```

 2. vscode solution

-   If you are using VSCode, you can add the mapstructGenerate task to your build configuration.
+   You can add a task to Vscode : you can add the mapstructGenerate task to your build configuration.
 To do this, open the .vscode/tasks.json file and add the following task.
 Once you have added the mapstructGenerate task to your build configuration, you can run it by pressing Ctrl+Shift+B.

 ```json
 {